You’re keen to #goelectric but would like to know more? You’re in the right place.

 Your first option, if you have off-street parking, is to charge your electric car at home.
 It is convenient and surprisingly cost-effective, with many companies offering a fully installed charge point for a fixed price.
 Charging speeds vary depending on your particular unit set-up.
 You can also make use of public charging networks when out and about, with more and more street-side stations available.
 Simply plug in your car’s charging cable, activate the charge point (usually via either a contactless RFID card or mobile app) and leave the car to do the rest.
 With government incentive schemes, increasing numbers of companies are also offering EV charging points in the workplace to employees and visitors.
 (In future, charging points are set to become ubiquitous at shopping centres, railway stations, hotels, cinemas, motorway service stations and conventional refuelling stations.)

 This depends on how and where you charge.
-Using a high-voltage DC charger at a public charging station, you can charge a fully depleted battery to around 50% charged in approx. 30 minutes and 80% charged in approx. 50 minutes.
-Using an installed battery wall recharger at home that converts AC to DC you’ll be able to drive off with a fully recharged battery after around 8 hours.
-And by plugging the car's mobile charge cable into an electrical household socket, charging will take anything up to 12-30 hours – depending primarily on your particular EV model.
+Using a high-voltage DC charger at a public charging station, you can charge your battery from 20% to 80% in 42 minutes.
+Using an installed battery wall-box at home, you’ll be able to drive off with a fully recharged battery after around 9.5 hours*.

 Estimates of the difference in total cost of ownership between electric vehicles and conventional vehicles vary widely, from about EUR 5,000 to EUR 20,000 per vehicle (over four years with an annual mileage of 20,000 km), depending on country, type of electric vehicle model, fuel prices and other variables (McKinsey, 2014).
 A number of country-specific factors can improve the total cost of ownership for electric vehicles even further – such as tax exemptions, reduced electricity prices and proportionally smaller costs for charging infrastructure (Hacker et al., 2015).
 Electric cars can also be cheaper to maintain in any case, and thanks to Kia’s unique 7-year warranty, all owners of new Kia Electrified models can enjoy the prospect of having any maintenance and repair work covered for a long time to come.